grahamas/RasterUniqueCharacterizationCode/README.md

 # RasterUniqueCharacterizationCode

+## Matlab

+This code base is using Matlab (Mathworks).
+To reproduce this project, do the following:
+Download triple_correlation_script

+Figure 1 (not reproduced by this code)
+Figure 2A: run code as is
+Figure 2B:
+Figure 2C-D: Change noise scaling factor in Line 27 to 1 and signal scaling factor to 0, and run the code Figure 2E-F: Comment Lines 30-39, uncomment lines 41-46, and run the code Figure 2G-H:

+Figure 3A: Change frequency (f) in line 11 to f = 0.12, and run the code Figure 3B: Uncomment line 19, comment line 20 for the phase shift, uncomment line 99, and run the code Figure 3C: Change the noise scaling factor to 1, uncomment line 28, and run the code Figure 3D: Change the signal scaling factor to 0, and run the code

+## Julia

 This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
 > RasterUniqueCharacterizationCode